JamesUgbanu/Ecommerce-mobile-template/README.md

 ## Configuration

 To configure the app, you can modify the following files:

-- `config.js`: Update the Firebase configuration with your own Firebase project details.
 - `constants.js`: Modify any constant values such as API endpoints or app-wide configurations.

 ## Folder Structure